Learn Python with Talk Python's 270 hours of courses

 03:07 and other people you meet through their projects, right?

-03:20 And then here you are, sort of explored more, learn more about some of your
+03:20 And then here you are, sort of explore more, learn more about some of your frameworks that

-03:25 So I'm excited to talk about Emmet, Granian, and a bunch of other things that
+03:25 So I'm excited to talk about Emmett, Granian, and a bunch of other things that you built

-03:29 you built, like kind of all to go together in a big mix there.
+03:30 that kind of all go together in a big mix there.

 03:32 Yeah, I'm excited as well.

-03:34 Before we get into all the details of all that stuff, you know, just tell us a bit about yourself.
+03:35 Before we get into all the details of all that stuff, just tell us a bit about yourself.

 03:41 I actually born in Italy, but today I'm living in Vienna, in Austria.